 About Highland Perthshire (west of A9)

-Rural Wisdom is working in Highland Perthshire, in the area west of the A9.
-Within this area, the main communities that we are working with are Aberfeldy, Kenmore, Fortingall, Glen Lyon, Kinloch Rannoch, Grandtully, Strathtay and Amulree.
+Highland Perthshire, the area west of the A9, was one of the first areas that Rural Wisdom worked in – between 2017-2019.
+Within this area, the main communities that we were working with were Aberfeldy, Kenmore, Fortingall, Glen Lyon, Kinloch Rannoch, Grandtully, Strathtay and Amulree.
 Read more about these areas.

 What are we doing?